hirrolot/poica/README.md

 And `#include <poica.h>` inside your source files to export poica's public API (using the `-I` compiler option).
 Building isn't required, because poica is a header-only library.

+If you're using GCC, appending `-ftrack-macro-expansion=0` would increase compilation time and reduce memory consumption.

 [Git submodules]: https://git-scm.com/book/en/v2/Git-Tools-Submodules

 ## ADTs (algebraic data types)